 Brighton Dance Academy (BDA) is one of the most prominent dance schools in Melbourne, catering for all ages.
 Students who learn dance at BDA receive training from professional teachers who encourage students from beginners to advanced level dancers.
 Recreational dancers also have the opportunity to enjoy dance in unique classes designed just for them.
 BDA students have gone on to train at the likes of the Australian Ballet School, Victorian College of the Arts Secondary School, Laine Theatre Arts in the UK and the Australian Conservatoire of Ballet.

 Natasha was a student at Brighton Dance Academy from a young age, which fostered her love and passion for dance throughout her life.
 Natasha has been a member of staff since 2009 teaching Ballet, Jazz, Contemporary, Acrobatics and Conditioning, working as the Administrative Assistant since 2010, and has been Dance Director since 2017.
 Natasha enjoys being a part of both the creative and administrative team.
-Natasha holds a Bachelor of Health Science and Masters of Occupational Therapy, Natasha works as a Paediatric Occupational Therapist alongside her position at BDA.
+With her Bachelor of Health Science and Masters of Occupational Therapy, Natasha works as a Paediatric Occupational Therapist alongside her position at BDA.
 Natasha gained her Jazz teaching certificate through Southern Federation of Dance, is a qualified Gymnastics coach and judge, and has also attended the Royal Academy of Dance training program for Pre-Primary - Grade 3 Ballet.
 Natasha brings her knowledge of dance, gymnastics and Occupational Therapy to her classes at BDA and teaches with high energy and enthusiasm.
 She loves watching her students grow and develop into young adults and beautiful dancers.

 Eloise joined BDA in 2016 after moving to Australia from the UK in 2014.
 Eloise started dancing when she was 6 years old and went to vocational school at the age of 10.
 Eloise has trained professionally in a range of dance styles and toured the UK and Germany as part of a performance company.
 Eloise has taught in the UK and the UAE as well as completing a Post Graduate Diploma in Community Dance at the prestigious Trinity Laban Conservatoire in London.
 Eloise is currently studying a Masters in Education (Dance Teaching) with the Royal Academy of Dance.